nicolodiamante/dispatch/README.md

 <br><br>

-To successfully combine ChatGPT with ElevenLabs, you need to meet certain requirements and connect the appropriate links.
-This process is relatively uncomplicated.
+In order to effectively integrate ChatGPT with ElevenLabs, you must fulfil specified prerequisites and establish the necessary connections.
+Fortunately, this sequence of steps is relatively straightforward.

 <br><br>